sdq/deepvis/README.md

 # KMeansSwift

-This is a unsupervised machine learning algorithm K-means realized by Swift
+###This is a unsupervised machine learning algorithm K-means realized by Swift

+###It can be used in N-dimensional space!

 Demo
 ------